jinn-ee/jinn-ee.github.io/content/en/post/getting-started/index.md

 ---
-title: 10 reasons why you should hire JINN to create a WooCommerce online store or a website that is SEO-optimized
+title: 10 reasons why you should hire JINN.ee to create a WooCommerce online store or a website that is SEO-optimized
 subtitle: Websites and online stores that are SEO-optimized and designed to attract in and convert more people into paying consumers.

 # Summary for listings and search engines